typescript-cheatsheets/react/README.md

 const [val, toggle] = useState(false); // `val` is inferred to be a boolean, `toggle` only takes booleans
 ```

+See also the [Using Inferred Types](#using-inferred-types) section if you need to use a complex type that you've relied on inference for.

 However, many hooks are initialized with null-ish default values, and you may wonder how to provide types.
-Use union types:
+Explicitly declare the type, and use a union type:

 ```tsx
 const [user, setUser] = useState<IUser | null>(null);